$18 Million Jury Verdict for San Diego Family.Read More →

 There is nothing more painful or anguishing than discovering that our elderly loved ones have been emotionally or physically abused at the hands of individuals we have entrusted with their care.

-If you or your loved one has been a victim of elder abuse, contact Vaage Law: San Diego Abuse Lawyer to get started on your claim.
+If you or your loved one has been a victim of elder abuse, contact Vaage Law to get started on your claim.
 With careful and thorough investigation, we can confirm and determine the extent of the negligence and abuse that has occurred.

-What Types of Neglect Does a San Diego Elder Abuse Attorney Deal With?
+What Types of Neglect Does a San Diego Elder Abuse Attorney Handle?

 Physical Abuse